fenok/articles/body-stretching/body-stretching.en.md

 ## The missing way

 I dare to suggest another way of stretching the `body` element to the full viewport height without the above-mentioned issues.
-The core idea is to use flexbox, which allows a child element to stretch to its parent dimensions even if these dimensions aren't fixed, without losing the ability to stretch to its content.
+The core idea is to use flexbox, which allows a child element to stretch to its parent dimensions even if these dimensions aren't fixed, without losing the ability to grow further.

 We apply `min-height: 100%` to the `html` element, stretching it to the full _minimal_ viewport height and letting it grow even further as necessary.
 We then apply `display: flex` and `flex-direction: column` to it, making it a flex-container with vertical main axis.
 Finally, we apply `flex-grow: 1` to the `body` element, stretching it to the `html` height and letting it grow with its content as well.